 Some of the most common connections are:

 Here are three important tips that you can use to make sure that your video card gives you the best performance possible...

-If you are installing a new graphics card into your computer you must insure that your power supply can handle the load.
+If you are installing a new graphics card into your computer, you must ensure that your power supply can easily handle the load requirements.

 Heat will damage a graphics card if it is not properly dissipated.
 Three types of devices are used to cool graphics cards: